ugognw/cookiecutter-pylibrary/README.rst

 This is an "all inclusive" sort of template.

 * Choice of various licenses.
+* Configuration to match your choice of hosting on GitHub or GitLab
-* src/package directory structure
+* `src/package_name` directory structure
 * tests outside of package
 * nox_ for managing test environments for PyPy-3.10, Python 3.10, and 3.11
 * Pytest_for testing Python 3.10 and 3.11
-* *Optional* support for creating a tests matrix out of dependencies and python versions.
-* Codacy_, CodeClimate_, Coveralls_ or Codecov_ for coverage tracking (using Tox_).
 * Documentation with Sphinx_, ready for ReadTheDocs_.
 * Ruff_ for static checks (so much faster than Flake8_!)
+* Codacy_, CodeClimate_, Coveralls_ or Codecov_ for coverage tracking (using Tox_).
-* Mypy_ for dynamic checks not covered by Ruff_
+* Mypy_ for type-checks to supplement Ruff_
-* Virtual environment management and package building/publishing with Poetry_ (with the option to install Poetry)
+* Virtual environment management and package building/publishing with Poetry_
 * CI/CD configuration for testing and building with GitHub Actions or GitLab CI/CD
 * Version managing with bump2version_
+* *Optional* support for testing across different platforms
+* *Optional* command-line interface via argparse_ or click_
 * GitHub actions:
   - testing code functionality
   - testing documentation builds, links, docstrings
   - checking license compatability (using `pip-licenses`) whenever the `pyproject.toml` is changed
   - publishing tagged versions to PyPI (you must store a PyPI token as a secret in order for this to work)
 * Configurations for:
   * bumpversion_ (bump2version_ required)
   * gitchangelog_
   * Pytest_